iamrahulramu/Enhancing-IoV-Security-Using-Lightweight-Cryptographic-Algorithm---ASCON/README.md

 To run and validate the proposed framework, follow the steps below:
 1. Set Up the Sender Nodes
-   - On each sender Raspberry Pi node, copy the code from [Implementation/sender_side.py](Implementation/sender_side.py)
+   - On each sender Raspberry Pi node, copy the code from [Implementation/sender_side.py](Implementation/sender_side.py).
    - Replace the placeholder values (such as broker address, port, topic name, username, and password) with your HiveMQ Cloud cluster credentials.
    - Any number of sender nodes can be configured to transmit data to the central server.
 For demonstration purposes, this project uses two sender nodes.
 2. Set up the Receiver Node
-   - On the central receiver (server) node, copy the code from [Implementation/receiver_side.py](Implementation/receiver_side.py)
+   - On the central receiver (server) node, copy the code from [Implementation/receiver_side.py](Implementation/receiver_side.py).
    - Replace the placeholder values with your HiveMQ Cloud cluster credentials.
    - The receiver node can be another Raspberry Pi or a standard computer (since it acts as the central server, it is not constrained by mobility or power limitations).

 Upon successful execution, two separate directories will be automatically created on the server device - one corresponding to each sender node.
 Every time an image is transmitted from a sender, the decrypted images are stored in their respective directories.

-**NOTE**: Always execute the receiver-side program before the sender-side programs.
-This ensures that the MQTT subscriptions are active before the senders begin transmitting data.
+(_**NOTE**: Always execute the receiver-side program before the sender-side programs.
+This ensures that the MQTT subscriptions are active before the senders begin transmitting data._)

 ---

 ## Implementation Description
-This section provides a brief description of the source code implemented on the Raspberry Pi (sender and receiver nodes) and the machine learning-based NIDS implementation.
+This section provides a brief description of the source code implemented on the Raspberry Pi boards (sender and receiver nodes) and the machine learning-based NIDS implementation.
 It also includes a short overview of the files in the [Algorithms](Algorithms/) sub-directory, which contains comparative evaluation scripts for several lightweight cryptographic algorithms (and AES).

 ### Sender Side Implementation

 **Script:** [Implementation/sender_side.py](Implementation/sender_side.py)

 The script implemented on sender nodes performs the following actions:
-- Continuously monitors a specified local directory for new image files using the ``watchdog`` library
+- Continuously monitors a specified local directory for new image files using the ``watchdog`` library.
-- Encrypts detected images using the ASCON encryption algorithm
+- Encrypts detected images using the ASCON encryption algorithm.
-- Publishes the encrypted data securely to the MQTT broker (HiveMQ Cloud) using ``paho-mqtt``
+- Publishes the encrypted data securely to the MQTT broker (HiveMQ Cloud) using ``paho-mqtt``.

 **MQTT Setup and Connection**
 ```python